HOME time tables seasons reason cusp countdowns map any date 2001-2028 Sacred EquinoX ©THF

 To ancient civilizations fascinated and entertained by the cyclical motion of the heavens, the ability to fix these cusps just to the nearest day was highly-prized, even sacred knowledge.
 With modern measurements and calculators much better accuracy is possible for determining these moments.

 Archaeoastronomy's goal is to understand how skywatchers of the past fashioned and refined systems for regulating their primitive calendars and for memorializing celestial events, both cyclical and unique.
 Often they relied on sunlight and shadow plays striking and passing across targets and designs aligned with the Grand Octal.
 Sometimes the celestial cycles of the moon, Venus and Mars captivated their attention, too.
 However, knowing seasonal durations and transitions was vital to success in hunting migratory prey, planting crops and harvesting them.
 Archaeoastronomy draws on several scientific disciplines, primarily astronomy, archaeology, anthropology, psychology and epigraphy, the decoding of ancient inscriptions.

 To diminish the contributions of illuminated minds of the past who shared neither today's tools nor perspectives is to exhibit an arrogant, technocentric bias.
-Scientists who now tend to devalue yesterday's legacies are only stoking the fires for the inevitable cremation of their own triumphs by tomorrow's wiser progeny.
+Those authorities who tend to devalue legacy historical perspectives are only stoking the fires for the inevitable cremation of their own triumphs by a revisionist generation, of greater wisdom and superior perspective, in the future.